 All work pertaining to the Supplemental Review that is the subject of this Agreement will be approved and coordinated only through designated and authorized representatives of the Company and the Interconnecting Customer.
 Each Party shall inform the other in writing of its designated and authorized representative, if different than what is in the application.

-The Company shall perform the Supplemental Review for a fee not to exceed $4,500.
+The Company shall perform the Supplemental Review.
 The Company anticipates that the Supplemental Review will cost $___________.
 No work will be performed until payment is received.

 Please indicate your acceptance of this Agreement by signing below.